Icebreaker Games LogoIcebreaker Games

 FAQs

-Can 5-minute icebreakers actually work?
+Can 5-minute icebreakers actually make a difference?

-What if I only have 2–3 minutes?
+What if I only have 2-3 minutes for an icebreaker?